The Complete Comparison of AI Search Visibility Tools: The 2026 Buyer's Guide

 Otterly

 Otterly combines monitoring with GEO audits and add-ons.
 The pricing page lists Lite at $29 per month with 15 prompts, Standard at $189 per month with 100 prompts, and Premium at $489 per month with 400 prompts (https://otterly.ai/pricing).
 Core tracking includes ChatGPT, Google AI Overviews, Perplexity, and Microsoft Copilot, while Gemini and AI Mode are add-ons.
 The same page lists Gemini and AI Mode add-ons at $9/$59/$149 per month (Lite/Standard/Premium), and 100 additional prompts at $99 per month on Standard and Premium.
-Otterly is a good fit if you want a low starting price and built-in GEO audits, with the trade-off that broader engine coverage requires add-ons.
+Good fit if you want a low starting price and built-in GEO audits, with the trade-off that broader engine coverage requires add-ons.

 Rankscale